derekdvleung/totblocks/README.md

 tblock-n4-plus.stl
 - `LICENSE` 				The copyright license (GPLv3) for the TotBlocks project.
 - `totblocks.scad`			The source code to generate TotBlocks.
 See below for method documentation for totblocks.scad.

-[^1]Note that the T+ and T- notation is used here to differentiate between the two types of T modules.
+[^1]Note that the T+ and T− notation is used here to differentiate between the two types of T modules.
- Strictly speaking, the T+ and T- notation corresponds to the orientation of the T modules (apices pointing up = +, down = -) rather than the modules themselves.
+ Strictly speaking, the T+ and T− notation corresponds to the orientation of the T modules (apices pointing up = +, down = −) rather than the modules themselves.

 # Method documentation: